Hokianga nui a Kupe

 In the late 1980s, the combination of the closure of the post offices in Hokianga and the amalgamation of the Hokianga County Council into the Far North District Council had a severe impact on the vulnerable local economy.

 During the 1990s, the population slowly declined as Auckland’s economy grew.
-The Hauora Hokianga practice register has shown a stable population since 2004, although there have been internal changes within the age groups and demographics over this time.
+The Hauora Hokianga practice has had a stable population since 2004, although there have been internal changes within the age groups and demographics over this time.

 The Hokianga geography suffers from soil attributes that make road construction and maintenance difficult and expensive.
 This factor, in combination with a measure of political indifference, has constrained the development of the Hokianga road network which is well behind the standard seen elsewhere in Northland and New Zealand.
 While the river was well suited as a medium for water transport in earlier years, with the rise of the road as the most popular mode of transport it became a physical barrier between north and south.
 The community today relies heavily on the Far North District Council owned Hokianga ferry service to maintain its cross river links.
 The ferry service provides a limited service in its operating times, and the ferry fare is a significant barrier for many people.
 The Council is currently investigating ways of improving the service and assisting with keeping the cost of the fare affordable for local people who rely on it on a dialy or regular basis.
 In conjunction with the voluntary St. John Ambulance Service, the ferry provides the vital “out of hours” emergency transport connection for isolated North Hokianga residents.